 - Contract length: after the initial 12-month time frame, I could leave with 30 days’ notice

-It is worth mentioning, however, that Plusnet doesn’t always have the best deal, so do your research, as EE Mobile, giffgaff and Three Mobile are also highly competitive.
+It is worth mentioning, however, that Plusnet doesn’t always have the best deal, so do your research.
 It’s also worth checking if you can get cashback on your deal.

 Since moving to a SIM-only contract I have used my iPhone 6S.
 My original plan was to update my phone within a couple of months, but I never got around to doing that.